-In order for you to apply for a Specialty Occupations Visa, your prospective employer needs obtain an approved Form ETA-9035 and file a Labor Condition Application (LCA) at the Department of Labor for you.
+In order for you to apply for a Temporary Agricultural Workers Visa, your prospective employer needs first to submit a Temporary Labor Certification Application to the U.S. Department of Labor and be approved for it.

 U.S. employers are allowed to hire foreign workers to fill jobs essential to the U.S. economy.
-Your prospective employer must demonstrate that there are insufficient qualified U.S. workers available and willing to perform the work in the area of intended employment.

-The documents your employer needs to file for you are designed to assure that your admission as a foreign worker into the United States will not take the job opportunities, wages, and working conditions of U.S. workers.
+In order to receive certification, your prospective employer must demonstrate that there are insufficient qualified U.S. workers available and willing to perform the work in the area of intended employment.
+The certification is designed to assure that your admission as a foreign worker into the United States will not take the job opportunities, wages, and working conditions of U.S. workers.

-Once labor certification is received, if required, the prospective employer can file the Form I-129, Petition for Nonimmigrant Worker with United States Citizenship and Immigration Services (USCIS).
+Once labor certification is received, the prospective employer can file the Form I-129, Petition for Nonimmigrant Worker with United States Citizenship and Immigration Services (USCIS).
 This application needs to be filed no earlier than 6 months prior to the proposed employment start date.
-Together with the Form I-129 your employer will need to submit proof that the offered job qualifies as a "specialty occupation" as defined by regulation, evidence of your BA or higher degree from a US institution or foreign degree determined as an equivalent to a US degree.
-In case you do not have a degree, your employer will need to provide proof that you have work experience which can be regarded as an equivalent of a degree.
-You employer will also need to submit a license for practicing your profession if required in his state and a written work contract between them and you.
+Together with the Form I-129 your employer will need to submit the labor certification from the Department of Labor and evidence that you meet the minimum job requirements stated in the certification.

 Once approved, your prospective employer will be sent Form I-797, Notice of Action.
 This form is no longer needed for your interview; however, to verify petition approval you will need to present your I-129 petition receipt number so please make sure you get it from your prospective employer.
+Then you are free to apply for H-2A Visa.